rayweitzenberg/generator-mechaneyes/app/templates/README.md

 - Template
 - Content Header

-# Notes

-Main image is typically a portion of the layout defined by the design team.
+**Image of Main** is typically a portion of the layout defined by the design team.
 Included simply to give a quick idea as to what this project centers upon.

 For the sake of formatting, lists need to include two spaces at the ends of lines to force line breaks.